xmatters-tko/hackathon-2017/README.md

 * Don't plagarize other snakes.
 * No DDoSing your opponents.

+## Getting Started
+So what now!?
+* Sign up for the free accounts
+* Install the Pre-requisites CLI tools
+* Pick a Starter Snake
+* Follow instructions

 ## Asking for Help
-We'll have a number of game officials that will be able to assist with getting the start snakes up and running, answering questions, helping on code reviews, etc. Call on anyone wearing the
+We'll have a number of game officials that will be able to assist with getting the start snakes up and running, answering questions, helping on code reviews, etc. Call on anyone you see wearing the Red ball caps!